About this post

 - There are environmental causes to the new diseases, including deforestation and killing and eating wild animals.
 Covid-19 passed from a bat to humans, in a process known as ‘zoonotic spillover’.
 75% of all new infectious diseases pass from wildlife.

 - Climate change is one of these environmental causes: there is an expanding range, (and northern shift) of insects and other carriers of infectious diseases as the planet warms.
 In terms of humans, there is evidence that a warmer climate reduces the immune response and extends the flu season.
-There are many other factors too, as Climate change is a ‘threat multiplier’.
+There are many other factors too, as climate change is a ‘threat multiplier’.
 A July 2020 report found that climate change and agricultural land use will increase zoonotic transfer up to 4,000 times by 2070.
 “Range-shifting mammal species are predicted to aggregate at high elevations, in biodiversity hotspots, and in areas of high human population density in Asia and Africa, driving the cross-species transmission of novel viruses at least 4,000 times.”

 - Covid-19 (and other human diseases) pose a grave threat to Great Apes: gorillas, orangutans and chimpanzees, and could wipe out existing populations – already threatened by loss of habitat.